The Chicago Brunch Directory

 Another Bongo Room, but the story here remains the same.
-Chocolate tower french toast and caramel apple pancakes is what you want, or at least something like that.
+Chocolate tower french toast is what you want, or at least something like that.

-A cozy spot that’s great for a date if you need a good brunch spot.
-It’s not romantic though, just cozy.
-Consider one of their brunch sandwiches.
+A cozy spot that’s great for a date if you need a good brunch place.
+The atmosphere during the day isn’t quite as romantic as it is at dinner.

 An eclectic Uptown spot that’s kind of a crazy place inside.
 All sorts of stuff on the walls and a happening bar make for a lot of activity and fun.
 People like to boozy brunch here.

 Our sleeper pick for the best Mexican brunch you don’t know about.
 Tiztal Cafe is a cozy little place, and the chilaquiles here are so, so good.
-Make sure to get a horchata milkshake.
+Make sure to get one of their milkshakes.

-A cozy spot with an eclectic menu that has everything from bacon wrapped baked eggs with polenta to roasted asparagus and prosciutto benedict.
+A comfy spot with an eclectic menu that has everything from soprassata-wrapped baked eggs with polenta to a smoked salmon and asparagus benedict and bread pudding.

 Pearl's Southern Comfort